 In All About Reading Level 3, Lessons 45 and 46, your student will learn how to read words such as knight, knock, and knot.
 You can follow along by downloading these pages.

-Here is the corresponding Activity Sheet for Lesson 45.
-This activity gives students extra practice reading words with the KN phonogram.
+Download and play “Mush.”
+In this corresponding Activity Sheet for Lesson 45, student get extra practice reading words with the KN phonogram.

-Now students are ready to read a short story containing the newly-learned words.
-Lesson 46 in the Teacher’s Manual guides you in presenting vocabulary, comprehension skills, and a fluency exercise.
+Download Lesson 46 from the Teachers Manual to help prepare for the upcoming story.
+This lesson guides you in presenting vocabulary, comprehension skills, and a fluency exercise.

-This “Warm Up” sheet contains phrases students will encounter in the upcoming short story.
-“Warming up” before reading helps improve fluency.
+Download the “Warm Up” for the upcoming story.
+The Warm Up sheet contains phrases students will encounter in the upcoming short story which helps improve fluency.

-The short story “Cedric the Brave Knight” contains the words and concepts taught in Lessons 45 and 46.
+Download “Cedric the Brave Knight.”
+This short story contains the words and concepts taught in Lessons 45 and 46.
 Enjoy!